 South Sudan claims mandate has expired for more UN troops

 South Sudan's government is claiming that the U.N.
-Security Council mandate to send a new contingent of 4,000 peacekeepers to boost the existing force has expired.
+Security Council mandate has expired to send a new contingent of 4,000 peacekeepers to boost the existing force.
 Minister of Information Michael Makuei told the Associated Press that Dec.
 15th was the expiration date for the deployment of peacekeepers to bolster the existing 12,000 U.N. troops in South Sudan.

 Start the conversation, or Read more at Brandon Sun.